scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 The possibility of generating this relation between mass and apogee in a graph shows the flexibility of Rocketpy and also the importance of the simulation being designed to run fast.

-1. Dynamic Stability Analysis
+2. Dynamic Stability Analysis

 In this analysis the integration of three different RocketPy classes will be explored: Function, Rocket, and Flight.
-The motivation is to investigate how static stability translates into dynamic stability, i.e. different static margins result relies on different dynamic behaviour, which also depends on the rocket's rotational inertia.
+The motivation is to investigate how static stability translates into dynamic stability, i.e. different static margins result relies on different dynamic behavior, which also depends on the rocket's rotational inertia.

-We can assume the objects stated on [motor] and [rocket] sections and just add couple variations on some input data in order to visualize the output effects.
+We can assume the objects stated on [motor] and [rocket] sections and just add couple of variations on some input data to visualize the output effects.
 More specifically, the idea will be to explore how the dynamic stability of the studied rocket varies by changing the position of the set of fins by a certain factor.

-In order to do that, we have to simulate multiple flights with different static margins, which is achieved by varying the rocket's fin positions.
+To do that, we have to simulate multiple flights with different static margins, which is achieved by varying the rocket's fin positions.
 This can be done through a simple python loop, as described below:

 .. code-block:: python